 Table 1 gives the current values of the risk indicators and the corresponding historical averages.
 The current values of the indicators imply a buffer rate of 0% of the total risk exposure amount.
-The table shows that the credit-to-GDP gap is negative (at -38.7%), while the credit-to-GDP ratio reaches 76.8%.
+The table shows that the credit-to-GDP gap is negative (at -37.6%), while the credit-to-GDP ratio reaches 69.0%.
 The gap reflects the low level of lending to the private non-banking sector compared with past levels.
 The low level of lending implies no systemic risks originating from excessive credit growth.
-Annual growth in lending to the domestic private non-financial sector with 1 % growth turned out to be positive for the first time since third quarter of 2011.
-The annual rate of growth of real estate prices in the third quarter of 2016 was 7.3%, which is higher than the average for the period 2000Q1-2017Q1.
-No overheating of the real estate market that could be driven by excess credit growth is observed at the moment.
+Annual growth in lending to the domestic private non-financial sector is 2.0%.
+The annual rate of growth of real estate prices for existing apartments in the first quarter of 2018 was 12.5%, which is more than twice the average for the period 2001Q1-2018Q1.
+However, no overheating of the real estate market driven by excess credit growth is observed at the moment.
 The LTD ratio for the private non-banking sector is also below its past values (at 0.8).
 This indicates that lending is primarily being financed by customer deposits, a stable source of bank funding.
-ROE exceeds zero, but remains moderate at 0.08.
-In periods of excessive lending ROE reaches higher values.
+ROE equals 9.5%.
 And finally, the ratio of credit to gross operating surplus, a measure of private-sector indebtedness, which reflects the corporate sector's capacity to repay debts, is low.

-Indicator\Value Average value (2000Q1-2017Q1) Value of indicators taken into account in the decision on the buffer made in 2017Q2 credit-to-GDP gap -3.8 % -38.7 % annual growth in real estate prices (available since 2001) 5.7 % 7.3 % annual growth in lending to domestic private non-financial sector 10.1 % 1.0 % LTD ratio for private non-banking sector 1.2 0.8 return on equity -0.01 0.08 ratio of credit to gross operating surplus 4.2 2.4
+Indicator\Value Average value (2000Q1-2018Q1) Value of indicators taken into account in the decision on the buffer made in 2018Q3 credit-to-GDP gap -5.7% -37.6% annual growth in real estate prices (available since 2001) 4.8% 12.5% annual growth in lending to domestic private non-financial sector 9.7% 2.0% LTD ratio for private non-banking sector 1.2 0.8 return on equity -0.3% 9.5% ratio of credit to gross operating surplus 4.1 2.2